catzy007/catzy007.github.io/posts/2023-05-30-running-large-language-model-locally/content.md

 [GPT4ALL](https://static.nomic.ai/gpt4all/2023_GPT4All-J_Technical_Report_2.pdf),
 [Vicuna](https://lmsys.org/blog/2023-03-30-vicuna/)
 and many others.
-As for system requirements, Modern multi-core CPU and at least 16GB of system memory with 32GB of disk space is required to run 7B model.
+As for system requirements, Modern multi-core CPU with at least 16GB of system memory and 32GB of free disk space is required to run 7B model.
-While you can substitute 16GB of ram with disk swap, it is not covered in this post.
+You can also substitute 16GB of ram with disk swap, which is not covered in this post.
 ```
 $ free -h
                total        used        free      shared  buff/cache   available